MISSION & VISION

 The Parish Church is a new church plant in Petaluma, CA. We are a gospel-centered family practicing the way of Jesus for the renewal of our cities.
 Our prayer is that through this pattern of living, we'll see the gospel of Christ saturate our lives and our cities so that every man, woman, and child has a daily encounter with Jesus.

-Below, you can explore through some of our core identities and rhythms that pertain to how we live out the gospel as a family.
-We're so excited to be at this stage of gathering disciples who are as passionate as we are for seeing the love of Christ blanket Sonoma County.
-If at any point you have questions or feel like the Spirit might be pointing you towards The Parish Church, please visit the What's Next page and reach out.
+Below, you can explore through some of our core identities and rhythms that pertain to how we live out the gospel as family.
+If at any point you have questions or feel like the Spirit might be pointing you towards The Parish Church, please visit the Connect page and reach out.

 the chief shepherd

 Leaders are first and foremost servants of Jesus and therefore servant leaders.
 All leadership in the church flows from the authority of Christ as the head of the church and all true authority resides not in a person or position but in the word of God.
 Jesus is the chief shepherd of the flock, the risen and reigning King who has been seated with all authority to advance the Gospel through his body.

 When we look at the scriptures (specifically Acts and the Epistles) we don’t see leaders as disconnected decision makers or power brokers in the church.
 We see examples of Christian maturity, people who are not perfect but have evidenced maturity in Christ.
 Therefore the fundamental identity of a Christian is a disciple.
 Leaders are disciples first, and leaders second.
 Disciple is an identity; everything else is a role (mother, father, worker, etc).